draganm/datas3t/README.md

 - Integration with MinIO for development and testing
 - Client library for programmatic access
 - Command-line interface (CLI) for easy interaction
+- Automatic database restoration from S3 metadata if database is empty

 ## Components